Ben-Ortiz/Portfolio-Website-deprecated/README.md

 * HTML: How to set up the bones of the website
 * CSS: How to style the website with colors and organzing elements
 * Javascript: How to make the navbar work

+# todo
+* click on logo to go home
+* logo in all pages